davidsvaughn/dts-tf/README.md

 - several examples, including config files and output logs, are given in `chkpt` folder

 ## Get data from spshare
+- copy files from: `//spshare/users/dvaughn/dts-tf/embeddings` to `./embeddings`
 - copy files from: `//spshare/users/dvaughn/dts-tf/data` to  `./data`
-- copy files from: `//spshare/users/dvaughn/dts-tf/embeddings` to `./embeddings`
+- theres more data in `//spshare/users/dvaughn/data` - see the `readme.txt` file and `./scripts` subfolder for more info

 ## Run